-Gunboat is probably the biggest catamaran brand out there.
+Gunboat is probably the most famous catamaran brand out there.
 This company has lived in the fast lane since it was launched by the original founder Peter Johnstone.

 The US company that created the luxury super-fast carbon catamaran market segment was purchased by Grand Large Yachting, the group behind Outremer, in 2016.
 And so the latest chapter of this famous brand began…

 They have since launched the Gunboat 68 with multihull design gurus VPLP, with an 80, a 72 and a 70 footer to follow.
 The brand is in rude health.

 In 2001 they designed a pair of 62′ performance catamarans for Clint Clemens and Peter Johnstone.
 These two yachts were built by Harvey Yachts in Cape Town , South Africa .

-Peter Johnstone subsequently formed a company called GUNBOAT to produce the boats and 2 more 62’s were built by Jaz Marine in Cape Town .
+Peter Johnstone subsequently formed a company called GUNBOAT to produce the boats and two more 62s were built by Jaz Marine in Cape Town .

 Light, simple, and fast, the GUNBOAT 62s set new standards for multihulls and carved out a luxury performance cruising category of catamarans the world had never seen before.

 The original Gunboat!
 This trailblazer is an icon and reset the bar for the luxury performance catamaran market.
 Chris White was the first out of the blocks with a forward cockpit with his Atlantic Cats, but the Gunboat 62 sets the standard for luxury and innovative construction techniques.

 In 2014 Cruising World named TRIBE as one of the “40 Greatest, Most Influential Cruising Boats of All Time” and Yachting World in 2016 ranked TRIBE as 6th among “50 Yachts That Changed The Way We Sail.”